Skip to content

 I worked on “Red Playground Derivative Squared 1” upside-down, as shown in the latest video, which you can see by clicking here.

-Other than possibly looking the fool on the video, the only real consequence is that the work diverged slightly from the creative path I had anticipated.
-The way to continue was to accept that I made a simple error and strive to make the best work possible.
+Other than possibly looking the fool on the video, the only real consequence is that the work diverged slightly from the creative path I intended.
+A simple error compelled me to do a work-around for the best work possible.

 Yep!
 I did it again!
 On “Red Playground Derivative Squared 1” I applied ink to the wrong side of the monoprinting acrylic plate.
 Rather than taking the time to remove the ink (you know how I hate ink clean up) I used it to monoprint the opposite quadrant, because I really needed to complete the work (and video).

-The consequence is the outcome is, once again, changed.
-And, likewise, you can watch this particular gaffe by clicking here.
+The consequence, once again, was an unanticipated change.
 Importantly, does the mistake matter?
 Nothing changes except the trajectory of the finished work.
 The work may even end up better because of the blunder.
 It gives me an opportunity to improvise and play.

 Now, is it really failure?

-My dad, a self-taught English language and grammar lover, was probably right when he observed that the greater the number of synonyms or words used to describe a particular word, the greater significance that word seems to hold for people and society.
-Failure has a lot of meanings.
+My father, a self-taught English language and grammar lover, was probably right when he observed that the greater the number of synonyms or words used to describe a particular word, the greater significance that word seems to hold for people and society.
+Failure has a lot of different meanings.

-I’m well old enough to have had the opportunity to fail at many things.
-It’s an unavoidable consequence of living and doing.
+I’m well old enough to have failed at many things.
+It’s an unavoidable consequence of living and trying to do something.
 I am not, however, a failure.
-I’ve done many things that have failed.
+Many things I’ve attempted have failed.
 Failing is not failure.
-It’s just missing the mark you aimed at.
-Mistakes, failings, and set-backs do happen and can be dealt to if you make the effort to do so.
+It’s just missing the mark.
+Mistakes, failings, and set-backs do happen.
+However, they can be dealt to if you make the effort to do so.
 Then you move on.

 Failure occurs only when you refuse to learn from the consequences of your choices and efforts.
-When you refuse to show up again, and again.
+Failure is to refuse to show up again after each shortfall.
+Failure is refusal to try.

 Fall down.
 Get up.
 And don’t ever quit.